markoniga/llm-prompts-for-dse/src/llm-prompts/data-workflow/generate_code.md

     ]
   },
   "next_steps": [
-    "Step 1 to implement this code",
-    "Step 2 to test and validate",
-    "Step 3 to deploy and monitor"
-  ]
+    "Run 'dbt deps && dbt compile' to validate code compiles successfully", "Execute all tests to ensure data quality and integrity", "Update documentation and schema.yml files",
+    "Deploy to development environment and validate with sample data" ]
 }
 ```